Yahoo may rethink use of cash from Alibaba deal

-SAN FRANCISCO Yahoo Inc said it may re-evaluate plans for what it does with the cash it gets from a multibillion-dollar deal to sell a portion of its stake in Chinese Internet company Alibaba Group.
+SAN FRANCISCO Aug 9 Yahoo Inc (YHOO.O) said it may re-evaluate plans for what it does with the cash it gets from a multibillion-dollar deal to sell a portion of its stake in Chinese Internet company Alibaba Group.

 Yahoo, which hired new Chief Executive Marissa Mayer last month, said in a filing with the U.S. Securities and Exchange Commission on Thursday that Mayer has started a review of the company's strategy.